KSI vs Logan Paul 2: Devin Haney to show the world he is top dog

 Santiago (12-0, KOs 4) will make his American debut after taking the fight at short notice but Haney is not expecting an easy night's work.

-"With me having the belt, anybody they put me in with, they're going to be hungry, they want to become world champion and beating me can change their whole life.
+"With me having the belt, anybody they put me in with, they're going to be hungry, they want to become world champion and beating me can change their whole life," added Haney (23-0, KOs 15).

 "So I'm not taking them lightly at all, I've got to go in there and take care of business and fight as if I was fighting for the world title."

-Promoter Eddie Hearn believes 2020 will be a huge year for Haney, who many believe is the heir to protege Floyd Mayweather.
+Promoter Eddie Hearn believes 2020 will be a huge year for Haney, who many believe is the heir to protege and former pound-for-pound king Floyd Mayweather.

-"Already people are calling him out," said Hearn. "'Tank' [Gervonta] Davis this week online, that's a huge fight.
+"Already people are calling him out.
+'Tank' [Gervonta] Davis this week online, that's a huge fight," said Hearn.

 "Ryan Garcia is a mega-fight for 2020, Luke Campbell, he's got a mandatory against Javier Fortuna.
 Lomachenko is a fight he really wants, Teofimo Lopez, so many big fights out there for him and he's 20!"